manifoldfinance/.github/CODE_OF_CONDUCT.md

 -   They undermine the trust that end-users and companies place in Ethereum
 -   They increase the risk involved in deploying solutions based on Ethereum
 -   They decrease the network value of Ethereum
--   They make OpenMEV look unprofessional to many developers, especially compared to the Ethereum/other ecosystems where major OSS projects would never behave in such a fashion.
+-   They make OpenMEV look unprofessional to many developers, especially compared to the Ethereum/other ecosystems, where major OSS projects would never behave in such a fashion.

 ### Areas of Principled Discussion

-Both Contributors and Users will have questions,
+Both contributors and users will have questions,
 • Need to establish a place for them to ask questions
 • Public is ideal:
   - Others can respond